 Permission is required before any permanent alteration of a specimen such as dissection, clearing and staining, SEM, TEM, or tissue sampling is allowed.

 Fellows and Fellowships

 Our fellowships provide an opportunity for scholars to conduct resident, independent study under the guidance of an NMNH staff advisor.
 Fellowships may be made competitively or non-competitively, may be paid or unpaid, and are available to US and non-US citizens.

 As part of our academic community, fellows have access to the world’s largest natural and cultural history collections, including 145 million natural history specimens and state-of-the-art analytical equipment.

 For a complete listing of fellowship opportunities at NMNH visit the Smithsonian Office of Fellowships.

 Our internships offer undergraduate, graduate and advanced high school students a mentor-guided experience designed to meet their learning objectives and provide personal insight into career pathways that lead toward academic and professional success.
 An internship at NMNH is a prearranged, structured learning opportunity under the direct supervision of an NMNH staff member who serves as a mentor.

 In addition to learning from their mentors, interns may join focused enrichment and social activities.
 During the summer, we host a series of behind-the-scenes tours, workshops, demonstrations, discussions and group events to provide interns a broader understanding of the natural history sciences, museum education and outreach, and science administration.
 We bring new and returning interns into our diverse community year-round, with tenure ranging from one week to six months.

-For a complete listing of internship opportunities at NMNH visit National Museum of Natural History's Internships.
+For a complete listing of internship opportunities at NMNH visit the Smithsonian Office of Internship Programs.